 The family unit was strengthened during the pandemic, but it is now weaker than ever.
 People feel they have been confined enough and now want to be out in the world.
 Children leave home as soon as they can, and adults go out with friends more than before.
 New forms of entertainment develop rapidly.
 During Covid, people developed a new appreciation for senior citizens, but now there is a subtle undercurrent of resentment against the elderly.
 Young people feel that their hopes and dreams have been sacrificed to save a few octogenarians who, even in normal times, consumed a disproportionate amount of resources and produced little.
 In sum, solidarity in the general society means weakened solidarity inside the home and the “tribe.”

 Artificial intelligence continues to develop rapidly, but remote learning has not replaced traditional schooling.
 A blended approach follows, which enriches education for everybody.
 Innovations like project-based learning and hybrid methods are now the norm.
 The rapid economic recovery has forestalled the collapse of the higher education system, but even so, many young people prefer to attend community colleges and cheaper alternatives that allow more flexibility.

 As we enter 2023, the Dow Jones reaches 35,000 points and unemployment is back at 4 percent.
 Americans feel safer and optimistic.
 However, some worry how long this can last.
 Talk of a “bubble burst” and growing debt threatens the confidence.
 The planet, which has been neglected in favor of a speedy recovery, is taking revenge, and extreme climate events are now the norm.
-Many start to think, maybe, we are having “too much fun.”
+Many start to think that maybe we are having “too much fun.”